SUAD: Solid-Channel Ultrasound Injection Attack and Defense to Voice Assistants: System Design

 \revc{Considering real-world scenarios described in Section \ref{Threat_Model}, we propose SUAD, as illustrated in Fig.\,\ref{fig:overview}, which explores IVAs on VAs via solid channels, along with a universal defense against such attacks.}

 \revc{For SUAD Attack, it allows Eve to attack VAs on Bob's smartphone by transmitting inaudible malicious commands through a solid medium.
-Specifically, to counteract the dispersion effect in solid-channel transmission, Eve first uses the MIC array to locate Bob's smartphone and estimate the attack distance, i.e., a key contributor to signal dispersion.
-Subsequently, parameters such as the attack distance, Bob's voice, and the recording transmitted through the table are simultaneously fed into a perceptual zero-sample speech cloning model with fused multi-head architecture, generating speech commands embedded with Bob's voiceprint features and inverse solid-channel interference.
+Specifically, to counteract the dispersion effect in solid-channel transmission, Eve first uses the MIC array to locate Bob's smartphone and estimate the attack distance by detecting the impact sound of its placement, i.e., a key contributor to signal dispersion.
+Subsequently, parameters such as the attack distance, Bob's voice \revr{(i.e., recording $\pm$\,5 seconds)}, and the recording transmitted through the table are simultaneously fed into a perceptual zero-sample speech cloning model with fused multi-head architecture, generating speech commands embedded with Bob's voiceprint features and inverse solid-channel interference.
 Ultimately, the generated commands are modulated onto a high-frequency carrier and transmitted through a solid medium to the victim's device via a piezoelectric transmitter.}

 \revc{For SUAD Defense, an inaudible perturbation signal is continuously emitted through the speaker of Bob's smartphone, defending against IVAs without affecting the normal operation of VAs.
 We first generate a spectral- and delay-adaptive universal perturbation signal against attacks using a gradient descent algorithm.
 This signal is then modulated to a fixed ultrasonic frequency supported by the smartphone, producing an ultrasonic perturbation signal.
 As a result, it obstructs attack signals while preserving the effectiveness of Bob's voice captured by the microphone.}